motiwari/motiwari.github.io/_posts/2019-05-22-using-siteleaf.md

 ![Using Siteleaf ](/assets/img/posts/siteleaf/2.png){:class="img-fluid"}

-Select the repository of your devlopr-jekyll blog:
+Select the repository of your devlopr-jekyll projects:

 ![Using Siteleaf ](/assets/img/posts/siteleaf/3.png){:class="img-fluid"}